john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 ---
 layout: post
-title: "Summer of Love...
-I mean Classic Who"
+title: "Summer of Love... and Classic Who"
 tags: [Doctor Who, Sci-Fi]
 summary: Twitch.TV will be streaming most of Classic Who for free, in the Summer of 2018
 ---